ottoblep/tsn-5g-testbench/readme.md

 ## Repo Structure
 This repo constructs a rather involved network of containers from various sources.\
 All sources which have been modified for this project are tracked as git submodules, so they can be identified at a glance.\
-Sources are modified either with git patches for small changes (e.g. free5gc-compose) or by maintaining a fork for larger ones (e.g. openairinterface5g).\
 The following is a hierarchical list of the sources involved.

 - Toplevel Docker Compose File
     - Pre-Built Free5GC images pulled from [Docker-Hub](https://hub.docker.com/search?q=free5gc)
     - Pre-Built OAI images pulled from [Docker-Hub](https://hub.docker.com/search?q=oaisoftwarealliance)
     - Self-Built Free5GC images
-        - Built with dockerfiles from a patched [Free5GC Compose](https://github.com/free5gc/free5gc-compose)
             - [Free5GC main repo](https://github.com/free5gc/free5gc) and network functions are cloned at build time
             - Forked sources for only the modified network functions are then inserted (e.g. [go-upf](https://github.com/ottoblep/go-upf)).
     - Self-Built OAI images